 Each participant has the right, in accordance with the provisions of the Plan, to direct the investment by the Trustee of the Plan of all amounts allocated to the separate accounts of the participant under the Plan among any one or more of the investment fund options.
 The Trustee pays benefits and expenses upon the written direction of the Plan Sponsor.
-Effective October 1, 2015, the participants in the Plan are assessed a \$27 per year administrative fee per account.
-Prior to October 1, 2015, participants in the Plan were assessed a \$32 per year administrative fee per account.
+The participants in the Plan are assessed an administrative fee of \$27 per Plan year per account.

-Forfeitures, consisting of amounts contributed by the Company that are not 100% vested upon a participants' separation from service and amounts related to unclaimed Required Minimum Distributions as defined by the Code, shall be used to reduce the Company's required contributions.
+Forfeitures, consisting of amounts contributed by the Company that are not fully vested upon a participant's separation from service and amounts related to unclaimed Required Minimum Distributions as defined by the Code, shall be used to reduce the Company's required contributions.
 Pending application of the forfeitures, the Company may direct the Trustee to hold the forfeitures in cash or under investment in a suspense account.
 If the Plan should terminate with any forfeitures not applied against Company contributions, they will be allocated to then current participants in the proportion that each participant's eligible compensation for that Plan year bears to the eligible compensation for all such participants for the Plan year.
-Forfeitures used for the year ended December 31, 2015 amounted to \$3,585,604.
-Outstanding forfeitures not yet applied against Company contributions at December 31, 2015 and 2014 were \$75,378 and \$349,999, respectively.
+Forfeitures used for the year ended December 31, 2016 amounted to \$5,290,829.
+Outstanding forfeitures not yet applied against Company contributions at December 31, 2016 and 2015 were \$124,825 and \$75,378, respectively.